jeffw078/todoApp/README.md

-After building the famous Hello World its time to build a Todo app to learn more about React Native development, componentization, Props, States, and some pretty front endgit config --global user.email "email@example.com"...
+After building the famous Hello World its time to build a Todo app to learn more about React Native development, componentization, Props, States, and some pretty front end...

 I made this Todo App following a youtube tutorial below: